-When you retain content, the retention period is often based on the age of the content - for example, you might retain documents for seven years after they're created and then delete them.
-But with retention labels in Office 365, you can also base a retention period on when a specific type of event occurs.
+When you retain content, the retention period is often based on the age of the content.
+For example, you might retain documents for seven years after they're created and then delete them.
+But when you configure retention labels, you can also base a retention period on when a specific type of event occurs.
 The event triggers the start of the retention period, and all content with a retention label applied for that type of event get the label's retention actions enforced on them.

-Contract expiration Suppose that all records related to contracts need to be retained for five years from the time the contract expires.
+Contract expiration Suppose that all records related to contracts must be retained for five years from the time the contract expires.
 The event that triggers the five-year retention period is the expiration of the contract.

 Product lifetime Your organization might have retention requirements related to the last manufacturing date of products for content such as technical specifications.
 In this case, the last manufacturing date is the event that triggers the retention period.

 Event-driven retention is typically used as part of a records-management process.
 This means that: